Summer born children in England: Starting school a year late

 “2.17A Admission authorities must make decisions on the basis of the circumstances of each case and in the best interests of the child concerned.
 This will include taking account of the parent’s views; information about the child’s academic, social and emotional development; where relevant, their medical history and the views of a medical professional ....
 They must also take into account the views of the head teacher of the school concerned.
 When informing a parent of their decision on the year group the child should be admitted to, the admission authority must set out clearly the reasons for their decision.”

-For more information see Advice on the Admission of Summer Born Children, December 2014.
+For more information see the Government’s Advice on the Admission of Summer Born Children, December 2014.

 When would my child start secondary school?

-If your child is admitted to primary school outside their normal age group, they’ll reach the age for transfer to secondary school a year earlier than the other children in their year group.
-This means that you’ll have to request admission out of the normal age group again if you want your child to transfer at the end of Year 6, not Year 5.
+If your child is admitted to primary school outside their normal age group, they’ll reach the age for starting secondary school a year earlier than the other children in their year group.
+This means that you’ll have to request admission out of the normal age group again if you want your child to start at the end of Year 6, not Year 5.